Janet Colquhoun: Philanthropist

 Colquhoun was a philanthropist and she founded a small domestic college at her house where young girls could learn about cookery and needlework.
 Colquhoun's teaching were valued by the students at the college and this made a change from her experience when she had tried earlier to read the Bible to some of her own staff.

 James and Janet Colquhoun had five children and a house in Charlotte Square in Edinburgh.
 The two boys were educated in Edinburgh and Lincolnshire before attending Edinburgh University.
 Her youngest son, John, went into the army and became a notable sports writer.
 She became a philanthropist supporting a number of worthy causes.
 Her religious enthusiasm led her to give up both novels and the theatre in the early nineteenth century and in 1811 she is said to have celebrated her 30th year by saying goodbye to her youth with no regret.

-Colquhoun was interested in a variety of good causes and published a number of religious works anomalously.
+Colquhoun was interested in a variety of good causes and published a number of religious works anonymously.
 She was treasurer to the Scottish Gaelic Society as well as being a contributor to the local bible society.
 She helped the Irish Home Mission as well as helping the supply of education in India.
 Janet's family funded the local Free Church and it is said that she forced the builders to withdraw their plans to build a special pew for the Colquhoun family.